Jackal (Marvel Comics character): Clone Saga

 The Jackal as he appeared throughout the "Clone Saga".
 Interior art of Spider-Man: The Jackal Files #1 (August 1994).
 Art by Dan Lawlis.

 During the "Clone Saga", it is revealed that Peter's clone had survived the explosion and gone into hiding under the alias of Ben Reilly.
 The Jackal who died at Shea Stadium was also a clone.
 Nearly five years later, another clone of Jackal would marry Gwen's original clone, and the two would live under the assumed names Warren Miles and Gwen Miles.
-This clone of Warren eventually dies of the degeneration that afflicts most of the Jackal's clones.
+This clone of Warren eventually dies of the degeneration that afflicts most of Jackal's clones.
 The real Jackal resurfaces, where his experiments mutate his own DNA and give him an actual jackal's attributes.

-When Reilly returns years later to New York City as the Scarlet Spider and allies with Spider-Man, the Jackal also returns to unleash his clone army and convinced both Parker and Reilly that the latter was the original Spider-Man, and the former was the clone.
-The Jackal creates clones of Peter who come into conflict with Spider-Man, the Scarlet Spider, and Kaine.
+When Ben Reilly returns years later to New York City as the Scarlet Spider and allies with Spider-Man, Jackal also returns to unleash his clone army and convinced both Peter and Ben that the latter was the original Spider-Man, and the former was the clone.
+Jackal creates clones of Peter who come into conflict with Spider-Man, the Scarlet Spider, and Kaine.
 Jackal also created diminutive clones of Spider-Man called Jacks that are similar to his creation Jack.
-Ultimately, the Jackal, in the process of attempting to kill and replace millions of people with clones that he can control, falls off a tall building while trying to save Gwen's clone and dies.
-This would later be revealed to be a clone of Jackal that operated in the Catskill Mountains.
+Jackal, in the process of attempting to kill and replace millions of people with clones that he can control, falls off a tall building while trying to save Gwen's clone and dies.
+This would later be revealed to be a clone of Jackal.

-Because of Norman Osborn, the Jackal and various others (including Kaine) had been tricked into thinking that Reilly was the original and that Peter was the clone.
-All of the Jackal's machinations were influenced by his incorrect assertion that he knew who the real Peter was.